 Perhaps you, too, were fortunate enough to have a Roy Stokes in your life; someone who had or has a supernatural capacity for sensing your aviation interests and picking out exactly the right volume for your Christmas reading.
 If so, why not pass along their recommendation and we'll be happy to pass it along either now or in a future iteration of the RBSABCL. 🛩️

-***If is there anything else aviation-related on your mind you would like to share?
+***Is there anything else aviation-related on your mind you would like to share?
 I'd love to hear from you.9 Until then, thank you so much for reading and also for engaging with BluFly’s posts on Bluesky and LinkedIn.10 Otherwise, regardless of pricisely how you celebrate the upcoming holiday season — that would be Christmas in my household, but your mileage may vary — I wish each and every one of you the very best of health, happiness and prosperity.

 Until we meet again next month and as always, fair winds and blue skies.